Identifying Coordinated Accounts on Social Media through Hidden Influence and Group Behaviours: Task Definition and Preliminaries

-where $\lambda_i(t|H_t)$ is the conditional intensity of event type $i$ at time $t$ with base intensity $\mu_i > 0$ and mutually triggering intensity from past events where $\alpha_{i,j} > 0$ captures the influence of event type $j$ on $i$ and $\kappa$ is a decay kernel to model influence decay over time. $\mu$ and $\alpha$ are learnable parameters which can be inferred from the data by maximizing the likelihood (MLE) of observed event sequences.
+In social network data, the widely used formulation of the conditional intensity is the multivariate Hawkes Process (HP) \cite{zhou2013learning}, defined as $\lambda_i(t|H_t) = \mu_i + \sum_{t_j < t} \alpha_{i,j} \kappa(t - t_j)$, where $\lambda_i(t|H_t)$ is the conditional intensity of event type $i$ at time $t$ with base intensity $\mu_i > 0$ and mutually triggering intensity $\alpha_{i,j} > 0$ capturing the \textbf{influence} of event type $j$ on $i$ and $\kappa$ is a decay kernel to model \emph{influence decay} over time. $\mu$ and $\alpha$ are learnable parameters.
+Since HP's fixed formulation and few learnable parameters limit its expressive power, recent works propose to model the intensity function with neural networks \cite{du2016recurrent,mei2017neural,zhangself,zuo2020transformer,shchur2019intensity,omi2019fully}.

-\textbf{Neural point process models.} The Hawkes Process (HP) formulation \cite{zhou2013learning} assumes additive, positive influence from past events on future ones, generally with an exponential intensity function based on the exponential temporal decay kernel.
-It provides limited flexibility for capturing complex event sequences and triggering patterns between events.
-This has led to research efforts in neural network based point process models \cite{du2016recurrent}.
-The two forms of representing the point process models are either by modeling the conditional intensity function \cite{du2016recurrent,mei2017neural,zhangself,zuo2020transformer} or modeling directly the conditional density function \cite{shchur2019intensity,omi2019fully}.
-The added flexibility with neural network point process models comes with the cost of reduced interpretability of the interactions and influence between events and event types, compared to HP where inferred $\alpha_{ij}$ is an interpretable form of influence or triggering patterns between event types.